mattermost/calls-recorder/README.md

 > - `SITE_URL`: The URL pointing to the Mattermost installation.
 > - `AUTH_TOKEN`: The authentication token for the Calls bot.
 > - `CALL_ID`: The channel ID in which the call to record has been started.
-> - `THREAD_ID`: The thread ID the recording file should be posted to.
+> - `POST_ID`: The post ID the recording file should be attached to.

 > **_Note_**
 >